TransatAR-Dev-Team/TranslatAR/backend/README.md

     ```
 * Windows makes everything harder.
 This is no different.

-## Managing Dependencies

-A benefit of Docker is that you can run the backend without a local Python installation.
-However, when managing dependencies (adding, removing, updating, etc.), it is more stable and reliable to use a local Python virtual environment (`venv`).

-Using a local `venv` ensures the `requirements.txt` file—the single source of truth for the project's dependencies—is updated correctly.

-The easiest and recommended way to add or update dependencies is as follows:

 > The following instructions are for macOS/Linux.
 Windows users, you're on your own.

-1.  **Create and activate a virtual environment.** From this directory, run:
+**Create and activate a virtual environment.** From this directory, run:
     ```sh
     # Create the venv
     python3.11 -m venv .venv